naninovel/docs/docs/guide/visual-scripting.md

 ﻿# Visual Scripting

-Naninovel API can be used with third-party visual scripting tools, such as [Bolt](https://ludiq.io/bolt).
+Naninovel C# API can be used with third-party visual scripting tools, such as [Bolt](https://ludiq.io/bolt).
 See the following guide for required setup and usage examples.

 ## Bolt